Quantum mechanics and the theory of relativity do not match.

 Indeed, never in history an experiment was conducted that could have detected the effect of a mass of particles streaming vertically into the earth.* The construe of the old-established results (“There is no aether.”) has never been questioned seriously by science for more than a hundred years now.

 Imagine a point in space, somewhere between two galaxies, about 1/1000 mm in dimension.
 If you have got a special camera (equipped with glass fiber optics maybe), you were able to see something.
 We orient it to a star.
 According to the current understanding of light as particles, photons are traveling and transmitting the light.
 Now we move the camera a 1/1000 mm aside.
 We will see something there, too.
 But at the point just left there still are photons because they, of course, do not terminate their presence since we detracted our camera.
 Let us do this a million times; forward, back, to the left, to the right, up and down.
 At every point the same happens, anytime.
-Space is full of “photons”.
+Space has to be full of “photons”.

 Even if we understand light and other electromagnetic waves as single particles, flying around, there has to be a vast number of them.

 If we go back to our camera, the photons are rushing in at 670 million mph.
 We turn it around to the star on the opposite site.
 It emits photons at the same speed, if you believe in this concept.
 What happens at the point where they should collide?
 What is the sum of speeds?
-Ask this a physicist.
-You will be surprised at the common answers.

 Maybe it was more reasonable to assume there was a mass of particles, present everywhere and conducting the light and all other electromagnetic waves, than to stay with a conception there were single particles, originating from nothing, having no mass when not moving, accelerating to 300 000 km/s in vacuum (no slower, no faster) and having particle nature and wave nature at the same time.